What is an S Corporation and How Can it Benefit Me?

-An “S Corporation” aka “S Corp” generally refers to a type of tax treatment for a business (even a business with one owner) that usually can save the business owner(s) lots of money.
-Often, it allows for savings of thousands of dollars per year!
+An “S Corporation” aka “S Corp” is a type of tax treatment for a business (even a business with one owner) that usually can save the business owner(s) lots of money.
+Often, it allows you to save thousands of dollars per year, depending on business earnings.

 But taxes can vary significantly depending on lots of factors, so an S corp may not be appropriate for everyone.
 Whether an S corp is right for you is usually a question for an accountant/CPA.
 The actual set up of the S corp is exclusively the job of an attorney (although some accountants do the actual set up for their clients, which is generally considered an unlawful practice of law).